What’s the one piece of content you look forward to the most?

 “We speak about a theme from so many angles.
 It can be scientific, political, psychological, and that has earned us a certain amount of respect.
 I’m really happy that people see that.”

-Rather, Acne see it’s target audience as an intelligent, independent and principled group that makes purchase decisions based on more than just quality and price.
+Rather, Acne sees its target audience as an intelligent, independent and principled group that makes purchase decisions based on more than just quality and price.

 Traditional advertising, spammy promo emails and gratuitous social media content isn’t in the Acne playbook.
 Acne Paper fits in just fine.

-Acne believe integrity is made by association.
+Acne believes integrity is made by the association.
 Acne Paper can increase sales without asking for them.

-Persson explains to the Content Marketing Association why there is no need to push product in its own magazine’s pages.
+Persson explains to the Content Marketing Association why there is no need to push products in its own magazine’s pages.

 “When we launched we were criticised for not being a ‘real’ magazine.
 We weren’t real because we were financed by one label only and didn’t have tons of advertisers.
 This always puzzled me.
 Why is a magazine that has to compromise with the advertising department more real than a magazine that does not need advertising to exist?
 Isn’t it the content that makes a magazine real?”